encode/httpx/docs/advanced.md

 !!! note

-    Per request proxy configuration, i.e. `client.get(url, proxies=...)`, have not yet been implemented.
+    Per request proxy configuration, i.e. `client.get(url, proxies=...)`, has not been implemented yet.
 To use proxies you must pass the proxy information at `Client` initialization.

 ## Timeout fine-tuning